 Under the new rental laws, renters can make certain modifications to their homes without the consent of the rental provider (landlord).
 To make other modifications renters will need the consent of their rental provider.
 All modifications need to be reversed at the end of the rental agreement.

 What modifications can a renter make without seeking the rental provider’s consent?

-Community consultations will be undertaken on what modifications renters will be able to make without seeking consent.
-These will occur from November 2019 on the Engage Victoria website.
-The final list will be available in April 2020.
+Community consultations on these modifications finished in late 2019 on the Engage Victoria website.
+The final amount will be in the Residential Tenancies Regulations 2020, which will be made before 1 January 2021.

 What types of modifications require the rental provider’s consent?